bavafa/dectree-knn/README.md

 # spotify-taste
 Decision Trees,  k-Nearest Neighbours, and Cross-validation

-The aim of this project is predicting users' musical taste based on a publically available data set from Spotify.
+The aim of this project is predicting users' musical taste based on a public data set from Spotify.
 The supervised machine learning task for this dataset is predicting whether the user likes a song or not given a number of song features.

 Dataset: https://www.kaggle.com/geomack/spotifyclassification/home